MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 1. Verify that the CoreServicesVnet, ManufacturingVnet, and ResearchVnet are listed.

-1. Note that Azure creates NetworkWatchers for each region that you use.

 1. Select **CoreServicesVnet**.

 1. In CoreServicesVnet, under **Settings**, select **Subnets**.